Atenrev/personal-website/src/content/computer-vision-fruit-classification.md

 draft: false
 path: "/blog/computer-vision-fruit-classification"
 ---
+In this post, we are going to implement different algorithms to classify images of fruits into two categories: fresh and rotten.

+We will use the [Fruits fresh and rotten for classification](https://www.kaggle.com/sriramr/fruits-fresh-and-rotten-for-classification) dataset provided by @sriramr on Kaggle.
+Kaggle is an online community that allows users to find and publish data sets, share models and enter competitions.

 ## EDA (exploratory data analysis)
 We will work on a database consisting of thousands of images of fresh and rotten fruits.
 The goal will be to build a model that is able to classify the apples into fresh or rotten.